robbert-vdh/dotfiles/README.md

 These dotfiles are managed using
 [GNU Stow](https://www.gnu.org/software/stow/stow.html).

-## BSPWM
+## bspwm
-These packages are used in my BSPWM configuration.
+These packages are used in my bspwm configuration.

 -   bspvm
 -   compton